 Narrowing of the bronchi (obstruction) is caused by:

-• swelling of the mucous membrane of the respiratory tract;
+• swelling of the respiratory tract mucosa;

-• spasm of smooth muscles of the bronchi.
+• spasm of bronchial smooth muscles.

 In both adults and children, both mechanisms are involved in the development of bronchial obstruction, but they are expressed to varying degrees.